 - Capacity Development.
 The Institute of Local Government Studies (ILGS) will develop and deliver a municipal training programme to build the institutional leadership of both the operational and political areas of local government.
-The goal is to systematically improve urban management skills and engage in more effective community outreach and communication. - Metropolitan Environmental Sanitation Strategy.
-Leveraged from a World Bank investment of USD 150 million to address critical sanitation issues in GAMA, this activity will develop a metropolitan approach to environmental sanitation and ensure community involvement in identifying alternatives to address their sanitation needs.
+The goal is to systematically improve urban management skills and engage in more effective community outreach and communication.
+Through the Urban Back Up initiative, which was launched in July 2011 by BMZ and its implementation organisation GIZ, similar training and capacity building has been extended to an additional ten local governments throughout Ghana. - Metropolitan Environmental Sanitation Strategy.
+Leveraging a World Bank investment of \$150 million to address critical sanitation issues in GAMA, this activity will develop a metropolitan approach to environmental sanitation and ensure community involvement in identifying alternatives to address their sanitation needs.
 It will also facilitate better coordination among donors working on water and sanitation.